WhoShotCupidd/WhoShotCupidd/README.md

  - Im currently a second year student at the University of Alberta studying Computer Science and Physics as a double major.
 My interests are data science and computational physics.

- - Im currently working on a project using python to predict asteriod impacts on the moon using current nasa data.
+ - Im currently working on a project using Arduino IDE and C++ to code a microcontroller to use data to appropriately respond to the enviroment during a rocket launch and landing.
+This project is challenging my Git and C skills.